RethinkLedgers/mortgage-smartcontract/README.md

 Log in to project:Dabl, create a new project, and a new ledger.
 Upload and deploy the DAR file to Daml Hub.

-On the Users tab, create 4 parties for Originator, Business, Dealer and Lessor.
-(Note that unlike described above, the initializatin scipt doesn't run automatically on Daml Hub.
+On the Users tab, create 3 parties for Originator, Home Owner, GSE (Note that unlike described above, the initializatin scipt doesn't run automatically on Daml Hub.
 So after uploading the Dar file and starting the ledger, you won't have the parties allocated specified in the init script.)

 Copy the party identifiers returned by Daml Hub into the `ui/scr/parties.json` file, into the respective JSON object, which already contains the respective party display names.
 Don't forget to save the file.